lokeshyerneni/DoggySite/README.md

 # Pawzzz
 A simple flutter app for ACM Nebula Coding Challenge

-## Installation
+## Prerequisites

+### Creating project and setting up Flutter
-To download Flutter on VSCode, please check out this website and make sure to have the stable version of Flutter (2.5.0, at this moment): https://flutter.dev/docs/development/tools/vs-code
+Create a project on Flutter and download the extensions needed: Dart plugin and Flutter plugin In the case that Flutter isn't working, please check out this website and make sure to have the stable version of Flutter (2.5.0, at this moment): https://flutter.dev/docs/development/tools/vs-code.
+In the case that the user gets an older version of flutter, please run **flutter upgrade**.

-## Open project on VSCode
+### Initializing and running the project

+#### Initialize project
+After flutter is installed, please run **flutter pub get** in the terminal of VSCode.

+#### Run project
+After that is done, find the **lib/main.dart** file and open it.
+Once it is opened, there should be three options: **Run | Debug | Profile**.
+Please click **Debug** and it will get the project running.
+In the case that there are no three buttons, find the play button near the top right, click on the drop-down menu, and select **Start Debugging**.

 ## Navigate across webpage
 ### Carousel